blakeblackshear/frigate/docs/docs/configuration/index.md

 ## VSCode Configuration Schema

 VSCode supports JSON schemas for automatically validating configuration files.
 You can enable this feature by adding `# yaml-language-server: $schema=http://frigate_host:5000/api/config/schema.json` to the beginning of the configuration file.
 Replace `frigate_host` with the IP address or hostname of your Frigate server.
 If you're using both VSCode and Frigate as an add-on, you should use `ccab4aaf-frigate` instead.
-Make sure to expose port `5000` for the Web Interface when accessing the config from VSCode on another machine.
+Make sure to expose the internal unauthenticated port `5000` when accessing the config from VSCode on another machine.

 ## Environment Variable Substitution